"EVERYBODY'S GOT A SYSTEM.

 WHY'S MINE NOT WORKING ON YOU?"

-With an incredibly fast turn around, Pete linked the girls with the emerging 'Chicago House' sound, which was still underground on the London club scene, and the writing of Showing Out (Get Fresh At The Weekend) was undertaken.
-System did make Mel & Kim's début release, although only in dub form, on Showing Out's b-side.
-It was only with the release of Mel & Kim’s début album – F.L.M. - that we finally heard the full vocal version of System.
+System did make Mel & Kim's début single release, although only in dub form, on Showing Out's b-side, and it was only with the release of Mel & Kim’s début album F.L.M. that we finally heard the full vocal version.

 THE OFFICIAL MIXES